crosslandwa/react-redux-primer/react/README.md

 Making your CSS available can either be done via
 - adding <style> or <link> tags to your HTML document
-- `require`ing your CSS files into your JS and letting webpack bundle it into your build!
+- `require`ing your CSS files into your JS and letting Webpack bundle it into your build!
-  - this requires some extra [*webpack loaders* to handle the CSS](https://webpack.github.io/docs/stylesheets.html)
+  - this requires some extra [*Webpack loaders* to handle the CSS](https://Webpack.github.io/docs/stylesheets.html)

 **Go on, add some styling to your app!**